Japan in February: Weather, Festivals, and Travel Tips

 Osaka is also chilly in February, with average temperatures ranging from 3°C (37°F) to 10°C (50°F).

-Osaka Food
+Central Osaka

 The city experiences around 6 rainy days and 19 sunny days during the month.